upros/acme-integrations/draft-ietf-acme-integrations.md

 This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow leverages {{!I-D.ietf-acme-subdomains}} and shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.

 For brevity, it assumes that the TEAP server has previously proven ownership of the certificate identifier.
+This ownership proof could have been by fulfilling an authorization challenge against the explicit identifier "client.exampe.com", or by fulfilling an authorization challenge against the parent domain "example.com" leveraging {{!I-D.ietf-acme-subdomains}}.
 The domain ownership exchanges between the TEAP server, ACME and DNS are not shown.

 After establishing the outer TLS tunnel, the TEAP server instructs the client to enroll for a certificate by sending a PKCS#10 TLV in the body of a Request-Action TLV.
 The client then replies with a PKCS#10 TLV that contains its CSR.
 The TEAP server interacts with the ACME server for certificate issuance and returns the certificate in a PKCS#7 TLV as per TEAP {{!RFC7170}}.